Variables

 8. Shut down JVM

-• static variables will be stored in method area.
+• Static variables will be stored in method area.

 • We can access static variables either by using object reference or by using class name but recommended to use class name.
 With in the same class even class name not required we can access directly.